ELABDELLAOUI-HAJAR/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_line.c : function to draw a line according to the giving length.
 7-print_diagonal.c : function to draw a diagonal 8-print_square.c : function to print square.
+9-fizz_buzz.c : function that prints the numbers from 1 to 100, followed by a new line,but for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For multiples of both three and five print FizzBuzz